needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 #### Configuring AR Camera Background with a Scriptable Render Pipeline

 Please refer to [this additional documentation to configure an AR Foundation project with a SRP](ar-camera-background-with-scriptable-render-pipeline.md).
-This applies to Lightweight Render Pipeline (LWRP) and Universal Render Pipeline (URP).
+This applies to Universal Render Pipeline (URP).

 #### Copying the Camera Texture to a Render Texture